yesplease/docs/docs/feed-creator/usage.md

 <p>The feed title to use in the generated feed.
 If omitted, whatever's in the &lt;title&gt; element of the web page will be used.</p>
 <p>Note: this should be the actual title, not a selector.</p>

+## Item guid

+<p>A <a href="https://www.rssboard.org/rss-specification#ltguidgtSubelementOfLtitemgt" target="_blank" title="guid is an optional sub-element of a feed item">guid</a> is an identifier that's usually
+used by feed readers to determine if a feed item is new or not.
+It's not required by the RSS spec, but some feed readers might want it included.</p>
+<p>By default, the guid is not included when you generated a feed with Feed Creator.</p>
+<p>If you'd like it included, you can tell Feed Creator to generate an ID based on each item's url, title or both.</p>
+<p>If the guid is omitted, most feed readers will use the item URL to determine if a feed item is new or not.</p>

 ## Premium access key